L-mbda/edgentweaks/README.md

 # AN IMPORTANT MESSAGE:

-As of Feburary 28 of 2023, I have officially decided to stop maintaining this project.
+As of February 28 of 2023, I have officially decided to stop maintaining this project.
 This is partly because I am done with using edgenuity.
 This repository will however be archived, being open to the public; so anyone can build on the code that I have worked on in this project.